-BA and BSc degree programmes in the College are of three types: the four year or twenty credit degree with Honours; the four year or twenty credit degree with a Major; and the three year or fifteen credit degree with a minor.
+BA and BSc degree programmes in the College are of three types: the four year or 120 credit hour degree with Honours; the four year or 120 credit hour degree with a Major; and the three year or 90 credit hour degree with a minor.

 The College is particularly proud of the honours programmes that it offers in most subjects to able and ambitious students.
-The BA or BSc with Honours is distinguished from the BA or BSc Major (20-credit) or the BA or BSc (15-credit) in that a higher standard of performance is expected, a greater degree of concentration of credits in one or two subjects is required, and at the conclusion of the programme each student must receive a grade which is additional to those for the required twenty credits.
-Frequently, honours students obtain this grade by successfully completing an original research project under the supervision of a faculty member.
+The BA or BSc with Honours is distinguished from the BA or BSc Major (120 credit hour) or the BA or BSc (90 credit hour) in that a higher standard of performance is expected, a greater degree of concentration of credit hours in one or two subjects is required, and at the conclusion of the programme each student must receive a grade which is additional to those for the required 120 credit hours.
+Frequently, Honours students obtain this grade by successfully completing an original research project under the supervision of a faculty member.
 Completion of a BA or BSc with Honours is an excellent preparation for graduate study at major universities throughout the world.
-Dalhousie is distinguished among Canadian universities in offering BA programmes with honours in most subjects in which it also provides BSc honours programmes and in providing BA and BSc degree programmes with combined honours in an Arts and a Science subject.
+Dalhousie is distinguished among Canadian universities in offering BA programmes with Honours in most subjects in which it also provides BSc Honours programmes and in providing BA and BSc degree programmes with Combined Honours in an Arts and a Science subject.